-In November 2019, the Issuer also acquired 23 schools and preschools in Stockholm from the municipal property company, SISAB.
+In November 2019, the Issuer also acquired 23 schools and preschools in Stockholm from the municipal property company, SISAB for SEK 421.5 million.
 The properties have a total lettable area of approximately 17,700 square metres and have rental income of just over SEK 25 million and all premises are fully let.

-On 18 November 2019, S&P upgraded the Issuer's ratings outlook from stable to positive, which means that the Issuer's new rating is BBB- with positive outlook for ratings on the Issuer and its senior unsecured debt.
+On 18 November 2019, S&P changed the Issuer's ratings outlook from stable to positive, which means that the Issuer's new rating is BBB- with positive outlook for ratings on the Issuer and its senior unsecured debt.